ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/advanced_topics.md

 Security and templating
 -----------------------

-Ninja is html escaping all variables that you render by default.
-If you don't want to do that you can use the noescape directive around that particular variable.
+Ninja is HTML escaping all variables that you render by default.
+If you don't want to do that you can use the "noescape" directive around that particular variable.
 <pre class="prettyprint">
 &lt;#noescape&gt;${yourVariableThatShouldNotBeEscaped}&lt;/#noescape&gt;
 </pre>